General Admission Requirements

 Eligibility for F-1 visa status requires demonstrating the availability of sufficient funds for attending school and for living expenses.
 This is done by completing and submitting a notarized Northeastern Financial Statement along with notarized supporting documents, which include an official, notarized bank letter obtained from the financial institution(s) of the sponsor(s) identified in the Northeastern Financial Statement.
 Further details can be obtained on the website of the Office of International Programs.

-English language proficiency: International students must demonstrate English language proficiency as evidenced through an approved standardized test.
+English language proficiency: International students must demonstrate English language proficiency as evidenced by an approved standardized test.
 International applicants are exempt from this requirement if they have earned a degree from a regionally-accredited U.S. college or university.

 NEIU accepts scores from both the Test of English as a Foreign Language (TOEFL) as well as from the International English Language Testing System (IELTS).
 Minimum acceptable scores are 79 on the TOEFL iBT or a 6.5 composite score on the IELTS.
 Some programs require a TOEFL or IELTS score that is higher than the university minimum requirement; these can be found on the application along with other program-specific requirements.